ModelEarth/projects/about/teaching/README.md

-**Advanced Markdown Partner Tools** - Allows rich formatting to be included throughout README.md files using span tags.
+**Partner Tools Markdown Editor** - Allows rich formatting and interactivity to be included throughout README.md files using span tags.
 Makes team content collaboration easier and page load times faster. ([Projects](../../../projects))

-**Machine Learning Community Forecasting** - Six mainstream models (Logistic Regression, XGBoost, Random Forests, Multi-Layer Neural Networks) in a streamlined process for teaching and data analysis that narrows in on the most accurate results for the data. ([Realitystream](../../../realitystream/models))
+**RealityStream Machine Learning** - Six mainstream forecasting models (Logistic Regression, XGBoost, Random Forests, Multi-Layer Neural Networks) in a streamlined process for teaching and data analysis that narrows in on the most accurate results for the data. ([RealityStream](../../../realitystream/models))

 **Model.Earth Codechat** - AI chat expanding the Vercel NextJS starter to include Retrieval-Augmented Generation (RAG) with external content from any Github codebase trained using Voyage AI and Pinecone vectors. ([CodeChat](../../../codechat/))